codecrafters-io/build-your-own-http-server/stage_descriptions/base-07-ap6.md

 The tester will then send two `GET` requests to the `/files/{filename}` endpoint on your server.

+Your response should depend on whether `{filename}` exists in the directory specified by `--directory`.

 #### First request
 The first request will ask for a file that exists in the files directory:
 ```